mariru27/Trustme/README.md

 ### Unsigned documents

-  If the user upload for the first time a document for another user, this will need to allow that user to upload documents for him, after this, in unsigned document page he will see all documents sent by that user.
+  If the user upload for the first time a document for another user, this will need to allow that user to upload documents for him, after this in unsigned document page he will see all documents sent by that user.

   ![image](https://user-images.githubusercontent.com/46792157/124164819-cf77df80-daa9-11eb-824b-b8f96d4b8421.png)

-  In Usigned documents page user will have all documents that he need to sign.
+  In Unsigned documents page user will have all documents that he need to sign.
 You can difference old by news documents by "new" label and green border.

   ![image](https://user-images.githubusercontent.com/46792157/124164968-f7ffd980-daa9-11eb-8272-99087f6147bb.png)